trappergor/cpp-docs.ru-ru/docs/standard-library/strstreambuf-class.md

 }
 ```

 ##  <a name="seekoff"></a>  strstreambuf::seekoff
- Защищенная виртуальная функция-член, которая пытается изменить текущие положения управляемых потоков.
+ A protected virtual member function that tries to alter the current positions for the controlled streams.

 ```
 virtual streampos seekoff(streamoff _Off,